Hamilton optimistic for Mercedes progress in F1 ‘adversity’

 “Obviously in Monaco there was plenty to analyze because we’ve done some mistakes,” said Leclerc, who trails Verstappen by nine points.
 “What gives me the confidence for the future is that we found the reasons why we did those mistakes as a team. … We just obviously need to focus on ourselves, don’t do any other mistakes.
 And if we do everything perfect, I’m sure that we can have a great result this weekend.”

-Last year’s winner in Baku was Verstappen’s teammate Sergio Perez, who comes into the weekend on a high after his Monaco victory and a new Red Bull contract.
-Now a title contender in his own right, 15 points off Verstappen, Perez said the contract talks didn’t define him as Verstappen’s wingman.
+Last year’s winner in Baku was Verstappen’s teammate Pérez, who comes into the weekend on a high after his Monaco victory and a new Red Bull contract.
+Now a title contender in his own right, 15 points off Verstappen, Pérez said the contract talks didn’t define him as Verstappen’s wingman.

 “There’s nothing in my contract that say that I need to finish second or something like that, you know,” he said.
 “So it was not a topic in the contract at all.”